-As mentioned previously, Bulk Synchronous Parallel (BSP [5]) model is used to characterize many of the batch parallel workloads that run in tightly coupled computing resources such as clusters.
-In most of our evaluations we used a synthetic BSP benchmark, called Patterns, written for PVM [4].
-Patterns is described in more detail in a previous paper [6], but the salient points are that it can execute any BSP communication pattern and run with different compute/communicate (comp/comm) ratios and granularities.
-In general, we configure Patterns to run with an all-to-all communication pattern on four nodes of our IBM e1350 cluster (Intel[®] Xeon[®] 2.0 GHz, 1.5 GB RAM, Gigabit Ethernet interconnect).
+As mentioned previously, the Bulk Synchronous Parallel (BSP [6]) model is used to characterize many of the batch parallel workloads that run in tightly coupled computing resources such as clusters.
+In most of our evaluations we used a synthetic BSP benchmark, called Patterns, written for PVM [5].
+Patterns is described in more detail in a previous paper [8], but the salient points are that it can execute any BSP communication pattern and run with different compute/communicate (comp/comm) ratios and granularities.
+In general, we configure Patterns to run with an all-to-all communication pattern on four nodes of our IBM e1350 cluster (Intel Xeon 2.0 GHz, 1.5 GB RAM, Gigabit Ethernet interconnect, Linux 2.4.20).
 Each node runs VSched, and a separate node is used to run the controller.
 Note that all of our results involve CPU and network I/O.